DSC-FPTU-HCMC/HandsOnLab-AutomateAngularApplicationDeploymentWithJenkins/README.md

 After restarting, navigate to `Manage Jenkins -> Global Tool Configuration` and look for the `NodeJS`
 - Install the NodeJS version that you need and click save

-## Add GCP Credential to to enable Jenkins deploy our application to Google App Engine
+## Add GCP Credential to enable Jenkins deploy our application to Google App Engine
 Create service account on Google Cloud Platform:
 - Goto to Google Cloud Console and navigate to [IAM & Admin > Service accounts](https://console.cloud.google.com/iam-admin/serviceaccounts)
 - Create a new service account and generate a private key, then save it to your computer.
 This service account use for authenticate Jenkins and allow it to deploy Angular application to Google App Engine.